How to Find More Time in Your Day – A Busy Mom’s Guide

-Have you ever wished there was an extra hour in the day?
-We could put it to very good use, don’t you agree?
+Busy moms often wish they knew how to find me time as a mom.
+Or how to find time for hobbies.
+Or how to find time to workout.
+We try to figure out how to get more out of our day.
+If only there was an extra hour in the day, we could put it to good use.
 Every mom’s day is filled with tasks to do, things to remember, and people to care for.
-So how do you know how to find more time in your day when you need it most?
+So how do you figure out how to find more time in your day when you want or need it most?

-You may need to add new things to your already-full to-do list.
-Whether it’s something urgent, something fun, or the much needed “mommy time”, it’s important to make room in your busy schedule to get the important things done.
+Often, when you need to add new things to your already-full to-do list, there’s simply no room.
+Whether it’s something urgent, something fun, or the much needed “mommy time”, it’s important to know how to make room in your busy mom schedule so that you can get stuff done.

-But this question piqued my curiosity.
+But the more I thought about this interaction, the more this question piqued my curiosity.
 Sure, I could whip out a whole list of things I did on a daily basis, but I wondered exactly how long I spent on every task and if I had any room for improvement.

 I decided to find out for myself, so I started a time diary.
 Every time I did something, I wrote it down.
 From the time I woke up, to the time I went to bed, my whole day was written out with the tasks I did and the time it took to do them.
 I did this for a week, and the results were confirming in some places, and surprising in others.